sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

   - Only one TCP connection is required for a single web client.
   - WebSocket servers can push data to web clients.

 > The WebSocket protocol is relatively simple to implement.
 It uses the HTTP protocol for initial handshake.
-After a successful handshake, a connection is established and the WebSocket essential user raw TCP - `ip` to read/write data.
+After a successful handshake, a connection is established and the WebSocket essential user raw TCP to read/write data via `Duplex` steam.
+[WebSocket]

 #### Explore how to create WebSocket app lifecycle in Node.js and plain JavaScirpt or React.jsx
   - To write a simple WebSocket *URL* client connecting to echo.websocket.org server  based on the `http`/`net` libraries